varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 With this EFI, you can try to install Big Sur too.
 After succesfully installing Catalina, you can enroll to Apple's Mac beta program, and update the OS via System preferences.
 The PC will reboot multiple times during the install process.
 (4-5 times if I remember correctly.)
 You can also perform a clean install too.
 I started testing this EFI with Big Sur today (2020.11.11.), we'll se how it handles daily usage.

+> NOTICE: Some users (including me) experienced a problem when tried to update from System Preferences, as after the install, the machine booted back to Catalina, like nothing was changed.
+I have no fixes for this issue at the moment, if the System Preferences update fails, you have to make an installer USB.

 **DO NOT USE INTEL HD4400 for Big Sur, as it is extremely glitchy.** In some cases, the OS behaves like you wouldn't have hardware acceleration, and the UI is laggy as hell.
 Even the Dock magnification animation freezes.
 > Note: I'm using this EFI at the moment with the latest Big Sur release.